-In light of this, I went into the evening with apt caution, and hopeful that I could prove the unlucky reviewer wrong.
-Amidst the razzle and dazzle of bright lights and flowers, the two of us were awkwardly shown to a table for four, walking past laptops and notebooks splayed out on tables along the way.
-The menu immediately puzzled me, only to realise that I’d been given the ‘non-gluten’ menu.
-The standard menu, which promises to serve ‘culinary delights and fragrant delicacies’, was a vast display of deli boards, burgers, hanging kebabs, salads and the like.
+In light of this, I went into the evening with apt caution; hopeful that I could prove the unlucky reviewer wrong.
+Amidst the razzle dazzle of bright lights and flowers, the two of us were awkwardly shown to a table for four, noticing laptops and notebooks splayed out on tables along the way.
+As I eyed up the menu, I was immediately puzzled, only realising seconds later that I was searching the ‘non-gluten’ menu for tastier treats - a mistake I'm willing to let slide.
+The standard menu, which promises to serve ‘culinary delights and fragrant delicacies’, boasts a vast display of deli boards, burgers, hanging kebabs, salads and the like.
 With an ample selection of vegetarian and vegan dishes, and allusions to intriguing combinations such as the ‘tandoori battered cod with mint and coriander yoghurt’, we were indeed pleasantly surprised.

-That was until we ate.
-I’m not going to soft pedal things: the food was not very good.
-After waiting a fair twenty minutes, we were unnecessarily informed by a new waiter that our food would take an extra four to five-minutes, only for the food to arrive minutes later.
-Firstly, the plates were cold, with the innards of the plate similarly raising concern.
-My main was advertised as a ‘beetroot and apple pearly barley with grilled goats cheese, rocket and fresh horseradish’- with the horseradish grated by a waiter over the table.
-This was in fact incorrect.
-The goats cheese was barely grilled, and the leaves merely a big bush of rocket, similar to salty seaweed.
-The presentation was a mile off the mark, and unrecognisable from the Scandi-inspired shots over on their Instagram.
-After looking about for a few minutes, one of the waiters rushed over with the grater, acting as if I hadn’t ever wondered when she’d come.
-What troubled me most me was the temperature: cold in parts, lukewarm and hot in others.
-If it really was a microwave job, then this is a serious sin.
-Pearl barley should take up to fifty minutes to boil, so naturally I didn’t expect that level of laziness.
-The texture wasn’t very appeasing and the flavour, perhaps a fault of mine for choosing ‘apple and beetroot’, was strikingly sweet.
-Since it was too cold to eat by the time I sourced the hot parts, I left the plate with food to spare.
+This mild excitement lasted pretty much until we began to eat.
+I’m not going to put the soft pedal on this: the food was not very good.
+After waiting a fair twenty minutes, we were unnecessarily informed by a new waiter that our food would take an extra four to five-minutes... it was a long five minutes.
+Firstly, the plates were cold, and sadly their contents raised similar concerns.
+I had ordered the ‘beetroot and apple pearly barley with grilled goats cheese, rocket and fresh horseradish’ as a main course, finished with freshly-grated horseradish by our waiter (which one?) over the table.
+With gummy, barely grilled goats' cheese and a big bush of rocket that was not unlike seaweed, this, as it happens, was not as advertised.
+The Florist's presentation was also miles off the mark, and dramatically unrecognisable from the Scandi-inspired shots on their Instagram.
+After searching the restaurant for our waiter for a few minutes, someone rushed over haphazardly yielding a grater, supposedly oblivious to my expectant looks.
+What troubled me most however was not the false advertising Insta-shots or the over-salted salad leaves, it was the temperature of every dish we tried.
+This may sound silly as clearly, temperatures change pretty rapidly.
+But if this really was a microwave job, this was a serious sin.
+The texture of the pearl barley on my plate was far from appeasing and while I might be blamed for opting for 'apple and beetroot’, the flavour on this plate was strikingly sweet.
+Regardless, since it was too cold to eat by the time I had picked at the hot parts, I put my knife and fork together with scraps to spare.

-On the other side of the table, high expectations were held for the ‘Red Tractor Assured’ half chicken: marinated in tandoori spices and served with harissa chips, and a mint & coriander yoghurt.
-We were both imagining the sight of a big, meaty dish, yet we were met with a solitary piece of chicken, a cup full of chips and a pot of sauce.
-Though cooked well and perfectly edible, my company could barely taste the seasoning, where, unless covered with mint and coriander sauce, it was rather dry.
-The harissa chips weren’t as punchy as advertised and again, with no sauce but a mint yoghurt, they were inevitably dry.
+On the other side of the table, high expectations were held for the ‘Red Tractor-Assured’ half chicken: marinated in Tandoori spices and served with harissa chips, alongside a mint & coriander yoghurt.
+As we waited for our plates to arrive, we agreed that this could easily be a reasonably big, meaty dish; a pile of fries on the side with cooling sauce for dunking.
+Yet again, surprise surprise, we were let down.
+What was placed in front of us instead was a solitary piece of chicken, a reasonably average-sized cup of chips and a pretty inelegant pot of sauce.
+Though cooked well and perfectly edible, the seasoning on the chicken was barely evident, and - unless doused in a mint and coriander sauce - it was really rather dry.
+The harissa chips were not as punchy as advertised and once again on the negative side of moist.

-The side salad, the ‘dolcelatte, poached pear and candied walnut salad with cranberries’, was possibly even less impressive; they do a grand job of making the food sound better than it is.
-Big chunks of cheese, with slithers of pear and shop-bought candied walnuts were placed into a bowl of leaves with no real recognition of each other; it resembled something I’d carelessly knock up when emptying the remains of my fridge.
+The side salad with ‘dolcelatte, poached pear and candied walnut salad with cranberries’, was possibly even less impressive: they do a grand job of making the food sound better than it is.
+Heavy chunks of cheese, with slithers of pear and shop-bought candied walnuts were basically chucked into a bowl of leaves; it resembled something I’d carelessly knock up on a thursday night when emptying the remains of my fridge.

-We were convinced that they couldn’t really muck dessert up and thankfully we were right.
-Spotting the familiar sight of the crème brûlée, but this time flavoured with orange and lavender and served with ‘homemade’ hazelnut pastry twists, I ordered with a sense of reassurance.
-The crème brulee worked, though not offering any lavender, and the pastry twists were weird, dry and tasteless - but it didn’t matter much.
-The baked white chocolate cheesecake, with a ginger biscuit base topped with lemon thyme and stem ginger, was a satisfying finish to the evening - though it didn’t offer hints of thyme or ginger, and enclosing it was an unexpected layering of chocolate sauce.
+After all that, we were convinced that they couldn’t really muck up a dessert and thankfully we were - sort of almost - right.
+Spotting the familiar sight of crème brûlée on the menu, but this time flavoured with orange and lavender and served with ‘homemade’ hazelnut pastry twists, I ordered with a sense of defiance to prove my skeptical stomach wrong.
+The crème brûlée did work and had a nice crack to it, though any notes of lavender were not particularly evident, and the pastry twists weren't overly tasty...
+Finally, we finished with the baked white chocolate cheesecake, built upon a ginger biscuit base and topped with lemon thyme and stem ginger.
+While this was a satisfying finish to the evening, The Florist flopped on flavours once more, with promised hints of thyme or ginger getting lost in an unexpected layer of chocolate sauce.